SteelCompendium/data-sdk-npm/src/__tests__/data/statblock/sc-md/goblin_sniper.md

 ##### Crafty

-**Effect:** The sniper doesn’t provoke opportunity attacks by moving.
+The sniper doesn’t provoke opportunity attacks by moving.

 ---